hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/docker-compose-setup/DEPLOY.md

 # Setting up the network

 For this section, you will find a collection of utility scripts in docker-compose-setup/scripts/deploy.
 The folder node-one refers to server A's scripts, and node-two refers to server B's scripts.
 Work from the docker-compose-setup directory when executing these commands.
+If there are ever permissions issues, sudo chown -R \$USER ~/blockchain-carbon-accounting.

 1. On server A, run ./scripts/deploy/node-one/start.sh.
 This will create a doker swarm, network, create the Cli, create the CA, and connect them all to the network.